 My program of research focuses on the application of state-of-the-art statistical modeling to identify predictors and sequelae of heavy drinking and alcohol use, the development and validation of psychological assessments, and the development of technology-based substance use and health interventions.
 A goal of my research is to develop efficacious treatments for heavy drinking and AUDs, particularly treatments that can be accessed outside of a traditional in-person treatment setting.
 My research seeks to build better statistical models of heavy drinking to gain more complete understanding of key mediators and moderators of alcohol use.
 Better models could allow more personalized alcohol treatment.

-I am currently conducting research aimed at understanding how habit formation is related to problems with alcohol use.
-I am also currently working on projects to understand factors that impact alcohol treatment (behavioral and pharmacological) outcomes.
+I am currently working on projects to understand factors that impact alcohol treatment (behavioral and pharmacological) outcomes.
 I am also investigating sleep interventions for young adult heavy drinkers.

 Specialized Terms; Brief alcohol interventions development; mobile technology and mobile health; quantitative modeling; sleep and alcohol use; young adult drinking; liver transplant; substance use with medical comorbidities